 For a lasting shine on your hammered metal, use a commercial metal polish to keep your item in great condition.

-How to Clean Oxidation From Tarnished Aluminum
+How To Remove Oxidation From Tarnished Aluminum

 You can start by following the same steps used to clean cast aluminum.
 If this isn’t working, consider making a solution with Borax, a natural cleaning agent.